VMBlakelock/bouquetnblooms/README.md

 ### Skeleton

-- Four wireframes where created - the three main pages of the site and a subscription page.....
+- Four wireframes where created - the three main pages of the site and a subscription page.
+As it was initially planned that there would be a 'subscription' page as a main feature.
+This wasnt carried out.
 - These Desktop and Mobile wireframes demonstrate the basic design and structure of the site and the required elements each page needed.
 - All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).